davecoffin/FRStretchImageView/README.md

 #### Manual Installation

-To manually install `FRStretchImageView`, simply add `FRStretchImageView` .swift files to your project.
+To manually install `FRStretchImageView`, simply add `FRStretchImageView` files to your project.

 ## Example